When studying Egypt, or preparing for an extra spooky Halloween you might consider making a chicken mummy.

-To be honest, you don’t even need a reasonable unit to want to make a chicken mummy – they are fun and full of great science.
-I love all of the questions I get with the chicken mummy unit.
-Is it going to smell bad?
-Ew, I have to do what with the chicken?
-Why is the salt all wet?
-Creating your own mummy at home is a great opening to studying the process of osmosis.
+To be honest, you don’t even need a related unit to want to make a chicken mummy – they are fun and full of great science.
+I love all of the questions I get when I do the chicken mummy unit in my kid’s science classes.

 When you have an area that has a ton of salt (or sugar for our gummy bear experiment) the surrounding water is unhappy.
 It wants everything to be equal.
 Because of that water molecules will naturally flow from an area that has very little salt to an area that has a ton of salt.

 Remember, there are a few salts in the potato itself.
-Once you have thought about it, go ahead and slice up a potato to try the experiment for yourself, then check your answers with our results below!
+Once you have thought about it, go ahead and slice up a potato to try the experiment for yourself, then check your answers with our video below!
 I hope you enjoyed our two quick experiments that can help students understand osmosis in a hands-on inquiry fashion!

 Which potato slice has been in salt water?
 Which one has been in fresh water?